fontforge/fontforge.github.io/en-US/about/site/index.md

 There is also a link to [prose.io](http://prose.io) which is a more elegant way to edit files on Git Hub.

-## Contributors ##
+#### Contributors

-1. George Williams, primary author of all of FontForge and most of the site's contents
+1. __George Williams__, primary author of all of FontForge and most of the site's contents
-2. Bevan Stephens, primary visual designer of this website
+2. __Bevan Stephens__, primary visual designer of this website
-3. Dave Crossland
-4. Brian Zick
+3. __Brian Zick__, helped with the information architecture of the new site and scripts to convert the old content to markdown
+4. __Dave Crossland__, initiated the new site project, implemented Bevan's mockups as Jekyll, wrote some of new website content
+5. __Vera Lobatcheva__, helped migrate the old content to the new site
+6. Your name here? :-)

 TODO This should list all the contributors to the website.